Kashmir Valley remains curfew-free

 Schools, colleges and other educational institutions also remained closed across the Valley.

-The separatist groups have been announcing weekly protest programmes with periodic relaxation on some days and have extended the strike till October 6.
+The separatist groups are spearheading the ongoing unrest in Kashmir and have been announcing weekly protest programmes with periodic relaxation on some days.

 As many as 82 persons, including two cops, have been killed and thousands of others injured in the ongoing unrest. - PTI